Selene (comics): Return

-It was later revealed that Selene's body and soul had been preserved as airborne particles and somehow stored in stasis in a vault located somewhere in New York City.
-Lady Deathstrike and the Enchantress gained access to the vault and through the newly enhanced magic granted to her by the sentient virus, Arkea, she was able to fully restore Selene to physical life for the purpose of adding her to the newly formed Sisterhood of Mutants.
+It was later revealed that Selene's body and soul had been preserved as airborne particles and stored in stasis in a vault somewhere in New York City.
+Lady Deathstrike and the Enchantress gained access to the vault and through the newly enhanced magic granted to her by the sentient virus Arkea, she resurrects Selene and recruits her into the newly formed Sisterhood of Mutants.

 Power Elite

 In the aftermath of the "Secret Empire", Selene has publicly become head of the White House's "Task Force of Faith-Based Initiatives", and joined the "Power Elite", an alliance of powerful people including Thunderbolt Ross, Baron von Strucker, and Alexa Lukin.
 She also assisted in the resurrection of Aleksander Lukin but also revived a remnant of the Red Skull's mind.

 "Dawn of X"

-In the "House of X" storyline, Selene, along with other villainous and fractious mutants, is welcomed to the new mutant island nation of Krakoa, which has been created by Professor X, Magneto and Moira MacTaggart, in order to heal mutantdom and start over as a whole species together.
+In the "House of X" storyline, Selene arrives at Krakoa, an island nation for mutants created by Professor X, Magneto and Moira MacTaggart.
 In a storyline in X-Men (vol. 5), Selene and Emplate have been tasked by Xavier with measuring the amount of psychic energy that Krakoa would take from its inhabitants.
 A similar protocol is put in place for them both as they also need to nourish on mutants for survival.